MAN: Multi-Action Networks Learning: Experiments

 In practice, we use two structurally similar networks ($Q^I$, $Q^{II}$) to predict the blocks type ($a^I$) and the placement of blocks ($a^{II}$) separately.
-Specifically, $Q^I$ and $Q^{II}$ share the two identical hidden layer (256x512, 512x256) and activation function (Rectified Linear Unit (ReLU)), with the following differences: first, the number of neurons in their output layer is 4 and 14, corresponding to their respective action sub-space dimensions; second, $Q^{II}$ receives additional information due to the sequence between $a^I$ and $a^{II}$, specifically the input layer of $Q^{II}$ has 3 more neurons than $Q^I$ (3 neurons here represent the outline of selected blocks, e.g., the outline of 3x1x1 blocks is (1,1,1), and the outline of 1x1x1 blocks is (0,1,0)).
+The hidden layers and activation function is the same as the N-dimension task.

 To compare the performance, we also implemented DQN and DDQN, the network structures of which are similar to that of $Q^I$.
 The only difference is that it does not partition the action space and therefore the number of neurons in its output layer is 56.
-Hyper-parameters remain consistent across the three models (DQN, DDQN and MAN): the discount is 0.99; the greedy-exploration $\epsilon$ linearly decreases from 1 to 0.1 in the first 10000 steps and keeps 0.1 afterwords; the batch size is 32; the soft-update index is 0.005; the learning rates are adjusted to the respective optimal values based on the results of several experiments.
+The setting of Hyper-parameters remain consistent with the N-dimension Maze task.
 As for the reward function, we refer to the paper by Junhao Zhang \textit{et al.}. \cite{zhang2020grasp}.
 The whole process is trained in the Pybullet simulator \cite{coumans2021}.

 The results are shown in the Figure \ref{stack_result}.
 The bumpiness is an indicator calculated by the variance of the outline (marked with blue line in the Figure \ref{stack_result}), the smaller the number, the flatter the top layer of the pile.
 Within the same training episodes, DQN learned almost no reasonable policy; DDQN learned a good but still imperfect policy; and MAN learned an optimal policy, which outputs the lowest height and bumpiness.